 - Source Search and Recovery

 - Radiation Survey

 - Environmental Sampling and Analysis

 - Radiological Assessment and Advice

-- Medical Support

-- Dose Assessment

-- Decontamination

-- Nuclear Installation Assessment Advice
+- Nuclear Installation Assessment and Advice

-- Expertise

-- Resources

-^{}National Warning Point and Competent Authority under the Emergency Conventions

-NPP Type $MW{\rm e}$ GPS cool rdinates 3 km pop.
-10 km pop .
+NPP Туре MWe GPS coo rdinates 31 km pop .
+10 km pop.
 25 km pop.
-Comments Krško NEK PWR 700 45.93811° N 15.51523° E 11 000 27 000 55 000

-Research re eactor Type kW{th} GPS coordinates Comments Ljubljana TRIGA Mark II 250 46.09426° N 14.59769° E Located in Brinje, 8 km outside Ljubljana
+Comments Krško NEK PWR 700 45.93811° N 15.51523° (Ξ 1 11 000 27 000 55 000 Research r eactor Туре $\mathbf{kW}{\mathrm{th}}$ GPS coo GPS coordinates Comments Ljubljana TRIGA Mark II 250 46.09426° N 14.59769° (Ξ Located in Br inje, 8 km out side Ljubljana The IAFA emerger ncv preparednes s category 1 a nd other relev ant facilities

-^{}The IAEA emergency preparedness category 1 and other relevant facilities
+The IAEA emergency preparedness category 1 and other relevant tacilities

-Emergency classification for NPP Krško is based on emergency action levels (EALs), as predetermined, site-specific, observable triggers for each level of emergency.

-- 0 Unusual Event: potential degradation of safety; no releases requiring offsite response are expected - 1 Alert: actual or potential substantial degradation of safety; limited releases possible with no risk to environment - 2 Site Emergency: actual or likely major failure of plant functions; any releases are not expected to exceed exposure limits beyond the site boundary; the NPP site is evacuated - 3 General Emergency: actual or imminent substantial core degradation or melting with potential for loss of containment integrity, releases requiring off-site protective actions can be expected
+0 - Unusual Event: potential degradation of safety; no releases requiring offsite response are expected

+1 - Alert: actual or potential substantial degradation of safety; limited releases possible with no risk to environment

+2 - Site Emergency: actual or likely major failure of plant functions; any releases are not expected to exceed exposure limits beyond the site boundary; the NPP site is evacuated

+3 - General Emergency: actual or imminent substantial core degradation or melting with potential for loss of containment integrity, releases requiring off-site protective actions can be expected

+Classification is based on the US classification (the NPP is a Westinghouse PWR).

 The protection strategy is based on 100 mSv reference level.
-For nuclear emergency at the NPP protective actions are predefined and based on emergency classification.
+For emergency at the NPP protective actions are predefined and based on emergency classification.
 Evacuation of 3 km zone is ordered when general emergency is declared, which is followed by evacuation of 10 km zone.
-Evacuation is accompanied by ITB, if needed.
+Evacuation is accompanied by ITB.
 In the 25 km zone protective actions are based on field measurements and dose assessments.